Serfentum/train_repo/README.md

-# Kmer classes
-Directory Kmer is about our sequences homeworks.

-kmer_spectrum.py contains KmerSpectrum class and example of usage.

-im - directory with output images from KmerSpectrum and file with result description.

 # Genebank parser
 This tool is devoted to parse output from genebank and was made as a homework to your assignment, Jenya.
 You can find all records which contains one of search words in your query.